 For a texture more like couscous use the small holes on the grater or fit the food processor with the blade attachment and pulse.

-Cauliflower Rice Cooking Techniques
+Cooking Cauliflower Rice Techniques

 These instructions are based on one cup.
-You may need more time for a larger amount of cauliflower.
+You may need more time for a larger amount of riced cauliflower.

 - Cover with plastic wrap.